Katangese Gendarmerie: Operation Grandslam

 On 24 December 1962, Katangese forces in Élisabethville attacked ONUC troops with small arms fire and shot down an unarmed ONUC helicopter.
 Firing continued over the following days.
 After conversation with UN officials, Tshombe made an initial promise to end the fighting, but he subsequently ordered the Katangese Air Force to raid ONUC positions.
 Radio intercepts also revealed to the UN that Muké had ordered the air force to bomb the Élisabethville airport on the night of 29 December.
 With the failure to enact a ceasefire, Major General Dewan Prem Chand of India convinced Thant to authorise a strong, decisive offensive to pre-emptively eliminate Katangese forces.

 ONUC launched Operation Grandslam on 28 December.
 On the first day, UN forces killed 50 Katangese gendarmes before securing downtown Élisabethville, the local Gendarmerie headquarters, the radio station, and Tshombe's presidential palace.
 Early on 29 December, the ONUC Air Division launched a surprise assault on the Kolwezi airfield, inflicting serious damage to the installation's facilities.
-Further sorties resulted in the destruction of seven Katangese aircraft, though the Katangese Air Force managed to evacuate several planes to Portuguese Angola.
+Further sorties resulted in the destruction of seven Katangese aircraft, though the Katangese Air Force managed to evacuate several planes to Angola.
 The Air Force remained grounded for the rest of the operation.
 At midday an ONUC formation advanced down the Kipushi road to sever the Katangese lines to Rhodesia.
 Gendarmes were well positioned in wooded heights overlooking the route, but following heavy mortar bombardment they surrendered with little opposition.
 Other ONUC forces seized the town of Kipushi without facing any resistance.
-Tshombe ordered his troops to offer determined resistance to ONUC and threatened to have bridges and dams blown up if the operation was not halted within 24 hours.
+Tshombe ordered a determined resistance to ONUC, and threatened to blow up bridges and dams if the operation was not halted within 24 hours.